-The Food Network's Rachael Ray knows comfort food, and her carbonara recipe is exhibit A. The chef recently shared the crowd-favorite recipe on her Facebook page, garnering nearly 625 likes and 318 shares in a few short hours.
+The Food Network's Rachael Ray knows comfort food, and her carbonara recipe is exhibit A. In fact, when the chef shared the crowd-favorite recipe on her Facebook page, it garnered nearly 625 likes and 318 shares in a few short hours.
 If the comments are any indication, it's one of Ray's most adored recipes, and it's easy to see why.
-"This is a favorite late-night dinner for my husband and I," she writes on her blog.
+"This is a favorite late-night dinner for my husband and me," she writes.
 "It's really like an early breakfast, with pasta rather than potatoes or bread.
 It is, after all, bacon and eggs."

 She shares that the ultimate trick to carbonara is "tempering the egg yolks to ensure you do not end up with scrambled eggs," and using Araucana eggs from Whole Foods or a farmers markets to get the bright yellow color.
 "Many recipes for carbonara include cream—I never add cream.
 The creamy quality of the sauce should come from the tempered eggs emulsifying with the cheeses and pasta," she concludes.
-Find her mouthwatering carbonara recipe below:
+Here's her mouthwatering carbonara recipe:

 1/3 pound pancetta or guanciale, small dice